blackberry/ECMA5Extend/README.md

 ## Type Definition Syntax ##

 Types are defined in a custom object format that uses ECMA5 style scope definitions as well as several short-forms.
-All parameters are optional.
+All parameters are optional. (see {@link ecma5-extend.Object} for more information)

     var typeDefinition = {
         name : "mycustomtype",